Gene Locks is married to Sueyun Pyo Locks and the proud father of six daughters. He resides in Philadelphia, Pennsylvania and Fisher Island, Florida.

 Chapter 11 Proceedings, a successfully reorganized public company, in Chicago, Illinois Bankruptcy Court,1982 - 1989

-Chapter 11 Proceeding, a successfully reorganized company, in Tampa, Florida Bankruptcy Court, 1990 - 1997
+Chapter 11 Proceeding, a successfully reorganized asbestos company, in Tampa, Florida Bankruptcy Court, 1990 - 1997

-RAYTECH INDUSTRIES, INC., a successfully reorganized public company, in Connecticut Bankruptcy Court, 2001.
+RAYTECH INDUSTRIES, INC., -- $200 million -- a successfully reorganized public company, in Connecticut Bankruptcy Court, 2001.

-Numerous Lead Counsel roles in various state court coordinated case management complex litigation matters.
+Numerous Lead Counsel roles in various other state court coordinated case management complex litigation matters.

 Locks Law Firm only provides legal advice after having entered into an attorney client relationship, which our website specifically does not create.
 Conversations that originate from website messaging, chat or other two way web based engagement do not create an attorney client relationship.
 It is imperative that any action taken be done on the advice of counsel.
 Because every case is different, the description of awards and cases previously handled do not guarantee a similar outcome in current or future cases.
 The firm practices law in Pennsylvania, New Jersey & New York as Locks Law Firm.
 Super Lawyers, Best Lawyers in America and other organizations that rate attorneys are not designations that have been approved by the State Supreme Courts or the American Bar Association.